 If you notice a change in the amount of your CCB payments, it could be for one of the following reasons:

-- Your income changed
+- Your family net income changed

 - Your marital status changed